dwyerb/arcgis_cdk/README.md

 * License file name
 * IP Addresses of machines
 * Username / Password of service account
+* Don't use variables for the key.
+Use the keys themselves for both the -Key and the -File

 Login to your AWS Account to Execute the Code: